JakobKlocker/Encrypted-Values/README.md

 1. first open Cheat Engine and attach it to the Game.
 <img src="https://user-images.githubusercontent.com/108685788/211548714-81dc412d-e006-43bc-a07d-553aa54c5ddb.gif" Width="50%" Height="50%"/>
 <br>
-2. Search for "Unknown initial value".
+2. Search for "Unknown initial value" with value type 4 Bytes.
+The value type may vary depending on which type is holding the gold, if you can't find any decent result with 4 Bytes try 2 Bytes (short) or 8 Bytes (long).
+Most games will use 4 Bytes thought.
+This will search the entire memory of the process attached for a specific type.
 <img src="https://user-images.githubusercontent.com/108685788/211549848-cab11583-8072-4d57-89e8-7b041a4520dc.gif" Width="50%" Height="50%"/>
 3. Ingame change your gold by dropping or gaining gold and search for "Changed Value".
+Since we do not know how the encryption works we can't search for "increased" or "decreased value".
+This will filter out all values which haven't change.
 <img src="https://user-images.githubusercontent.com/108685788/211550929-5e3ae24f-2563-4349-a5b0-9a7ff6f572a0.gif" Width="50%" Height="50%"/>
 4. Trigger different game functions like attacking, moving without changing your gold.
 Search for "Unchanged Value".
+This will filter out all values which have been changed.
+It is a good idea to trigger as many ingame functions as possible to trigger a change to uninteresting values.
 <img src="https://user-images.githubusercontent.com/108685788/211551713-dc4b87f9-28fc-4b43-82c5-27665402d760.gif" Width="50%" Height="50%"/>
 Keep repeating steps 3 & 4 until you are left with only a few addresses.
 <img width="315" alt="Values_Left" src="https://user-images.githubusercontent.com/108685788/211553392-c9f34a26-7eb4-4f73-971d-e6c5e1e49022.png">